PaperPrototype/Intro-Voxel-Terrain-in-Unity/README.md

 # Stuck? having Issues?
 Make a new issue and we'll do our best to help you.
 We'll also probably fix the course so future students don't have any problems!
 Need a response ASAP?
 Join our Discord server https://discord.gg/Gp7YEUkVHC

-# Layout
+# How to take this course
+ - A file "english.md" (or a different language) contains the actual lecture that u need to read.
  - Folders with the word "Week" stand for sections.
  - Folders in the week folder called "Lecture" contain the lecture in different languages.
  - Folders named Notes contain the lectures overview and vocabulary.
 This is for quick referencing.
  - Folder named "Tutorial" contains tutorials for when you've finished a lecture.
- - A file in the ending in .md contains the actual text.

 # Contributing
 If you want to contribute then read our [Guidelines](https://github.com/Nanite3D/Nanite-course-Guidelines) it shouldn't take you more than 1 minute to read.
 Seriously its super short.